 What it is:

 Articles of the Week were developed using strategies originally created by Kelly Gallagher and have been modified by Vale Middle School to best meet the needs of all students.
 Articles of the week will be utilized in reading class and are a great way for students to read and interact with informational text that is not only interesting, but current.

 When reading the Article of the Week, students are asked to use close reading strategies practiced in class.
 This requires students to read each article three times, making meaningful annotations with each read.
 Students will then answer the scaffolded questions at the end of each article, which are aligned to the Common Core State Standards.

-Articles of the Week will be assigned every Monday (or first day of the school week).
-The assignment (annotations and scaffolded questions) will be due every Friday.
+Articles of the Week will be assigned most Fridays.
+The assignment (annotations and scaffolded questions) will be due the following Thursday.